micronutrientsupport/techdemo-ng-universal-leaflet/README.md

 ### Notes

-WHy is Leaflet accessed from a service?
+Why is Leaflet accessed from a service?

 https://github.com/angular/universal/blob/master/docs/gotchas.md

 ## "window is not defined"

-One of the most common issues when using Angular Universal is the lack of browser global variables in the server environment.
+> One of the most common issues when using Angular Universal is the lack of browser global variables in the server environment.
 This is because the Universal project uses [domino](https://github.com/fgnass/domino) as the server DOM rendering engine.
 As a result, there is certain functionality that won't be present or supported on the server.
 This